bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 times of crisis).
 Many on the socialist left today believe, as Hayek did, that our society does not impose a collective project on its members[^16].
-The thought follows naturally enough that socialist institutions must scrupulously preserve this value-neutrality of the market.
+The thought follows naturally enough that socialist institutions must scrupulously preserve the market's value-neutrality.
 But we cannot preserve what does not exist.

 As the philosopher John O'Neill notes[^17], Hayek's argument depends for its force on the assertion that "beliefs about values do not answer to